brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 I was a little worried that it would be troubling to find a work schedule that could support my studies, so I was already thinking that I would have to give up university given that I couldn't afford to lose my job.
 Either way, I simply went to my boss and asked if he could support me in figuring this out.
-Not surprisingly, he was quite happy that I was going to university and went out of his way to help me out.
+Surprisingly, he was quite happy that I was going to university and went out of his way to help me out.
 He figured out a way to change my work schedule where I could work a few nights and weekends and I wouldn't miss classes much.